Electrical safety resources

 - Call for help: If you come across a fallen power line, an exposed underground power line, or any object comes into contact with a power line, stay back 10 metres (33 feet) and call 911.
 If your equipment contacts a line, stay calm and stay still until help arrives.

-For work near energized high-voltage electrical lines, WorksafeBC regulations specify the safe limits of approach that must be maintained by any worker, work, tool, machine, equipment or material.
+For work near exposed electrical equipment or conductors, WorkSafeBC Regulation specifies the safe limits of approach that must be maintained by any worker, work, tool, machine, equipment or material.
 That includes equipment like ladders, power tools, scaffolding, cranes, and machinery.

 What's a safe distance from power lines?

-Electricity can flow through objects that are touching energized power lines.
-But electricity can also move across a gap from a line to an object that is close by.
+Electricity can flow through objects that are touching power lines and can move across a gap from a line to an object that is close by.

 The minimum safe distance to prevent this from happening is called a "limit of approach" and it is determined by:

-These distances applay not just to workers, but to tools, machines or other equipment.
-If you will be working near sources of high-voltage electricity, you must follow these limits of approach.
+These distances apply to workers, tools, machines, and equipment.
+If you will be working near sources of high-voltage electricity, you must follow the limits of approach to stay safe and maintain your compliance with WorkSafeBC Regulation.

 WorkSafeBC's general limits of approach